i3dprogrammer/GThread-JavaLibrary/README.md

 <h3>Methods</h3>
 <ul>
 <li>
-<b>start()</b>: Starts the ScheduleGThreadLinked. <b>Returns 1 if ScheduleGThreadLinked started successfully otherwise returns -1.
-(We are going to talk about this point in details later)</n></b>
+<b>start()</b>: Starts the ScheduleGThreadLinked.
+Returns 1 if ScheduleGThreadLinked started successfully otherwise returns -1.
+(We are going to talk about this point in details later).
 </li>
 <li>
-<b>add(GThread gthread)</b>: To add new GThread to ScheduleGThreadLinked. <b>Returns 1 when adding process is succeeded otherwise returns -1.
-(We are going to talk about this point in details later)</b>
+<b>add(GThread gthread)</b>: To add new GThread to ScheduleGThreadLinked.
+Returns 1 when adding process is succeeded otherwise returns -1.
+(We are going to talk about this point in details later).
-(Add process accept when GThread what you add was not running before or terminated)
 </li>
 <li>
 <b>remove(GThread gthread)</b>: To remove existing GThread.
 Returns 1 when removing process is succeed and returns -1 when you try to remove a running GThread.